-Getting Through The Holiday Season
+Getting Through the Holiday Season

-The lead up to the Holiday Season
+The lead up to the holiday season

 Understandably, this is a period that will be hard to confront on your own and could prove to be the catalyst prompting you to ask for help.
-A bereavement counsellor will guide you through these tough times, if necessary; or sharing your feelings with an old friend, especially someone who was also close to your partner, could be helpful.
+A bereavement counsellor will guide you through these tough times, if necessary.
+Sharing your feelings with an old friend, especially someone who was also close to your partner could be helpful.

-However, if you have very young children, you will probably want to provide some traditional Christmas cheer and this is where shopping online comes into its’ own.
-If suitable, encourage them to write a ‘Santa list’ to further make this process as easy as possible.
+However, if you have very young children, you will probably want to provide some traditional Christmas cheer and this is where shopping online comes into its own.
+If suitable, encourage them to write a ‘Santa List’ to further make this process as easy as possible.
 Anything that reaffirms continuity in their lives is important.

 Try to relax and appreciate the seasonal atmosphere, if you can.
-Whilst the Holiday season will be a tough journey for you, don’t feel too bad if you find yourself actually enjoying the celebrations.
+Whilst the holiday season will be a tough journey for you, don’t feel too bad if you find yourself actually enjoying the celebrations.
 It’s OK to acknowledge this happy time of the year and you shouldn’t feel guilty if you find yourself laughing at any time or actually falling in with the festivities.

 Use this time to create new memories, reappraise your future and congratulate yourself for coming thus far.
 Try to look forward with optimism.
 There will no doubt be down times ahead, but while you have the chance, let yourself go a little and face tomorrow when it comes.